Krka Waterfalls from Trogir & Split: Day Trip Guide (2026)

 • Krka is much closer and easier from Trogir than Plitvice.

-Short answer: the Krka Waterfalls are the closest and easiest national-park day trip from Trogir — a short drive to Krka National Park to see the spectacular Skradinski Buk falls, with a scenic boat ride and stops in Šibenik and Primošten.
+Short answer: the Krka Waterfalls are the closest and easiest national-park day trip from Trogir — pickup, park entrance and a scenic 30-minute boat ride included, with free time to explore the spectacular Skradinski Buk falls at your own pace.
 Here is how the day works.

 What you will see: Skradinski Buk